-Quite possibly the most popular French filler of all, the sound “euh” is the French equivalent of “uh” or “um” and is used in much the same way – to clearly and obviously signify that you are thinking of what to say next.
-In addition to being widely used, it is also one of the most obvious French fillers, because it has no other meaning.
+Quite possibly one of the most popular French filler words of all, the sound “euh” is the French equivalent of “uh” or “um” and is used in much the same way – to clearly and obviously signify that you are thinking of what to say next.
+In addition to being widely used, it is also one of the most obvious French filler words, because it has no other meaning.

 Learning to use “euh” is fairly easy for an English speaker, as it simply replaces instances where you would use “uh” or “um”.
 Therefore, the simple act of switching these fillers for “euh” when speaking French will go a long way towards helping you to blend in around people who are fluent in the language.

 Another extremely common French filler, “quoi” is difficult to accurately translate, but its literal meaning is “what”.
 With that said, one way to think of it is as an equivalent to the English fillers “innit?” and “or whatever”.
 As with those fillers, “quoi” is rather informal and should probably be avoided in highly professional settings.

 It also functions in a similar way to those two English equivalents, because it almost always appears at the very end of a sentence.
 In most situations, it will provide thinking time and add emotion or emphasis to what has already been said.
 Moreover, in certain situations, it can signify frustration or impatience.

 “Tu vois ?” is similar to when English speakers say “you know?” at either the beginning, middle or end of a sentence.
 There are a number of very similar French fillers which mean the same thing, such as “tu sais ?” and “t’sais ?”, while you may also encounter “t’vois c’que j’veux dire ?” (“you see what I mean?”)